 The average person should aim to consume around 20 g of fiber per day, according to Georgia C. Lauritzen, PhD from Utah State University.
 That means that four large apples would provide all of your minimum daily fiber requirements -- though you may not want to eat only apples every day.
 This amount of fiber should offer enough fibrous material in the bowel to help maintain stool shapes.

 Some people have bowel conditions that may prevent them from eating high-fiber foods such as whole apples.
-For example, a person suffering from Crohn's disease may find that an apple has a negative effect on his stools.
+For example, a person who has Crohn's disease may find that an apple has a negative effect on his stools.
 This could be because the gut lining becomes irritated, discharging mucus or otherwise creating a loose stool, or even diarrhea.
 If you have a gastrointestinal problem, speak with your doctor or nutritionist about whether apples would make a wise choice for your diet.